WELCOME to the WKU Department of Music!

 This includes applying to the TOPDollar Scholarship Source.

 All entering music majors will begin a four-semester sequence in Music Theory and Aural Skills.
-A preliminary knowledge and/or review of fundamental music theory concepts will greatly enhance student success and long-term potential.
+Reviewing fundamental music theory concepts and actively practicng listening and singing skills will greatly enhance student success and long-term potential.